 Sleight Farm’s blog about building a custom home and living in Dutchess County, NY.

-We love our corner of the Hudson Valley!
-There’s never any shortage of things to do, especially in the autumn, when visitors from all over flock to this region for leaf-peeping, outdoor activities, fresh food and local wine experiences, and more.
+You won’t have to look far.
+This is one of many reasons why we love our corner of the Hudson Valley: there’s never any shortage of ways to have fun, especially in the autumn, when visitors from all over flock to this region for leaf-peeping, outdoor activities, fresh food and local wine experiences, and more.

 Here’s our Dutchess County fall activities bucket list:

 Walkway Over The Hudson

 This pedestrian bridge connecting Poughkeepsie and Highland is the world’s longest, at a mile and a quarter long, and 212 feet above the Hudson River.
 Walk, bike, rollerblade, take your dog, and bring a picnic to eat on either side (or even right in the middle!).
 Park on the Poughkeepsie or Highland side, or take the elevator (when open) from Water Street.
 The Walkway offers frequent special events such as Walkway at Night and Walktoberfest, a farmers and makers market happening on October 1 and 2, 2022.
 Learn more at www.walkway.org.

 New York State Sheep and Wool Family Festival